rchillyard/Number/README.md

 It is of course perfectly possible to use the _Rational_ classes directly, without using the _Number_ (or _Expression_) classes.

-Mill
-====
-The _Mill_ trait allows expressions to be evaluated using RPN (Reverse Polish Notation).
-For example:

-    val eo: Option[Expression] = Mill.parseMill("42 37 + 2 *").toOption.flatMap(_.evaluate)

-yields the optional _Expression_ with a materialized value of 158.
-See the code for other methods for defining _Mill_ operations.

-The _Mill.parse_ method in turn invokes methods of _MillParser_.

-The Mill offers two parsers: one is a pure RPN parser (as described above).
-The other is an infix parser which uses [Dijkstra's Shunting Yard algorithm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) to build a Mill.

 Parsing
 =======
 A String representing a number with two or fewer decimal places is considered exact--a number with more than two decimal places is